JacksonYee7/Mini-data-science-project/REPORT.md

 ## 3) Changing

+When I confirmed that `test.parquet` has **no timestamp**,  I add a deterministic `row_id` (0..N-1 in file order) when building the processed test table.
+It is purely a row identifier: not used by any model, but carried through inference outputs so that different predictors can be merged on an exact key and the final `[row_id, pred]` parquet is consistent.
+This is especially important because test is predicted in chunks.
-When I confirmed that `test.parquet` has **no timestamp**, I made the inference recipe deliberately global and simple:
+I made the inference recipe deliberately global and simple:

 1. **Train‑only, column‑wise transforms.** Fit **winsorization (1%/99%)** and **standardization** on the training split; apply the same scalers to the holdout month and to test.
 No per‑day or rolling statistics appear here.